StevenLares/StevenLares/README.md

 ## Codeberg:
 I use Codeberg to host mostly libre projects, which I create during my spare time.
-Some of these projects result from my blog, Reclaimyour.tech In the future, I may migrate all of my public repos from Github to Codeberg.
+Some of these projects result from my blog, Reclaimyour.tech.
+In the future, I may migrate all of my public repos from Github to Codeberg.

-Public repos created for or from my blog, Reclaimyour.tech: https://codeberg.org/Reclaim-Your-Tech
+Public repos created for my blog, Reclaimyour.tech: https://codeberg.org/Reclaim-Your-Tech

 Public repos on my Codeberg account: https://codeberg.org/StevenLares?tab=repositories